erebe/personal-server/blog/content/blog/debug_rust_aplication_inside_container.md

 - Hi John, looking why my app does not seem to handle any traffic
 - Nobody told you ?
 - What ?
-- Load balancers are down for a few hours in order to clean their pipes
+- Load balancers are down for a few hours in order to clean their NICs
 - *sight*

 <br/>